Jsparrow/dashboard/docs/README.md

 They reminded me of jSparrow,
 I should give it a try.*

-jSparrow 3.17.0 brings a second security rule for preventing SQL Injection vulnerabilities.
+jSparrow 3.17.0 brings a second security rule for preventing SQL injection vulnerabilities.

 [**Escape User Inputs in SQL Queries:**](https://jsparrow.github.io/rules/escape-user-inputs-in-sql-queries.html) This rule detects potential user inputs that are concatenated with SQL queries and wraps them in [ESAPI.encoder().encodeForSql(codec, input)](https://javadoc.io/doc/org.owasp.esapi/esapi/latest/org/owasp/esapi/Encoder.html).
-In this way, the contents of the user input will only be considered as values and not as code, thus preventing the SQL Injection vulnerabilities.
+In this way, the contents of the user input will only be considered as values and not as code, thus preventing the SQL injection vulnerabilities.

 jSparrow supports [***75 automatic refactoring rules***](https://jsparrow.github.io/rules/) in total.